 Packers and Stockyards Act (Statute)

-As noted in the text of Food, Farming & Sustainability, the 2008 Farm Bill included amendments to the Packers & Stockyards Act that called for additional protections for growers and authorized the USDA to promulgate regulations implementing these protections.
+The 2008 Farm Bill included amendments to the Packers & Stockyards Act that called for additional protections for growers and directed the USDA to promulgate regulations implementing these protections.
 Of particular concern were the judicial rulings that limited the interpretation of "unfair practice" under the Packers and Stockyards Act to situations where overall competition was harmed.
 See, e.g., Picket v.
 Tyson, 420 F.3d 1272 (11th Cir.
 2005) (excerpted in the text) and Terry v.
 Tyson Foods, 604 F.3d 272 (6th Cir.
 2011).
-A note reference in the Farm Bill stated that these regulations should be promulgated "[a]s soon as practicable but not later than 2 years after the date of enactment" and listed criteria that should be addressed.
+A note reference in the Farm Bill stated that these regulations should be promulgated "[a]s soon as practicable but not later than 2 years after the date of enactment" and listed the criteria that should be addressed.
 See, Food, Farming & Sustainability pp. 487-490.

 The USDA and DOJ held a series of workshops around the country to assess antitrust issues and enforcement of the Packers & Stockyards Act.
 See Competition And Agriculture: Voices from the Workshops on Agriculture and Antitrust Enforcement in our 21st Century Economy and Thoughts on the Way Forward, Dept of Justice, Antitrust Division (Final report from 2010 sessions published in May 2012).